HL7/davinci-crd/src/pagecontent/hooks.md

 {% endraw %}

 ##### Instructions
 This can be a more-sophisticated type of card because it more easily allows returned information to be tuned to the specific context of the order/encounter that triggered the hook.
 In some cases, the text returned might be generated uniquely each time a response is fired.
 It displays textual guidance to the user making the decisions.
-This text might provide clinical guidelines, suggested changes, rules around pre-authorization, or other payer rules/instructions.
+This text might provide clinical guidelines, suggested changes, rules around pre-authorization, or even something as simple as "No special coverage requirements".
 E.g.

 {% raw %}
     {